NTIA/scos-sensor/puppet/README.md

 ### Puppet

 The scos-sensor code is deployed through Puppet.
-Within this scos-sensor repo (in `/scripts`), is a bash script to copy the required `scos` Puppet module to the Puppet Master.
+Within this scos-sensor repo (in `/scripts`), is a bash script to copy the required `scos` Puppet module to the Puppet Master (a note on nomelcature, Puppet "modules" are synonymous with a Foreman "classes").
 Clone this repo to the Puppet Master, and from within the `/scripts` directory run `./puppet_install.sh` and follow the prompts.
 You should not need to change the defaults.
 Note, this only needs to be run once.

 Once the `scos` Puppet module is installed, you will need to refresh Foreman through the `Configure > Classes > Import Environment from ...` button.
 You should see a new `scos` class added which needs to be configured before being assigned to a sensor.

-The `scos` Puppet module has the following parameters which need setting before it can be assigned to a sensor.
+The `scos` class has the following parameters which need to be set before it can be assigned to a sensor.
 Default values have been provided where possible:

 * `install source` -  Where the scos-sensor code will be sourced from.
 Either `docker` or `github`.
 * `install version` - A tag pertaining to the branch (Github) or image file (Dockerhub) to be installed on the sensor.
 * `install root` - The location on the sensor where the scos-sensor code will be installed
 * `ssl dir` - Where the nginx ssl cert will be stored
 * `ssl cert` - The nginx SSL cert to be used on the sensor.
-You will need to use Foreman `Smart Class Parameter > ssl cert > Matchers` to assign a specific SSL cert to a single host, e.g. by FQDN
+You will need to use Foreman `Smart Class Parameter > ssl cert > Matchers` to assign a specific SSL cert to a single host, e.g. by matching on FQDN
 * `ssl key` - The private key associated with the nginx ssl cert.
-You will need to use Foreman `Smart Class Parameter > ssl key > Matchers` to assign a specific private key to a single host. e.g. by FQDN.
+You will need to use Foreman `Smart Class Parameter > ssl key > Matchers` to assign a specific private key to a single host. e.g. by matching on FQDN.
 Make sure this variable has the `Hidden Value` checkbox selected.
 * `git password` - Github password to use when cloning the scos-sensor repository from Github to the sensor.
 Only required if using a Github private repository.
 * `git username` - Github username to use when cloning the scos-sensor repository from Github to the sensor.
 Only required if using a Github private repository.
 * `db admin email` - Administrator email address for the database